apple-fritter/888v/README.md

 ## Contributing

-Contributions to improve ConkyCam are welcome!
+Contributions to improve 888v are welcome!
 If you have any ideas, bug fixes, or feature suggestions, feel free to open an issue or submit a pull request.

 ## Flowchart
 ```